rabbitholiness/Bitcoin-Core-App/pages/milestones/1-2-navigation.md

 	height = 377
 %}

-When a wallet is closed (= no wallet is open), the application navigates to the block clock screen.
+When a wallet is closed (= no wallet is open), the application navigates to the block status screen.
 The tabs are no longer visible, and the user has to open one of their wallets for them to appear again.

 Below are interactive states of many of the individual elements.
 For all the visual details, see the Figma file linked above.